aiven/aiven-operator/README.md

-# Aiven Kubernetes Operator
+# Aiven Operator
 Provision and manage [Aiven Services](https://aiven.io/) from your Kubernetes cluster.

-See the full documentation [here](https://aiven.github.io/aiven-kubernetes-operator/).
+See the full documentation [here](https://aiven.github.io/aiven-operator/).

 ## Installation
-To install the Operator, please follow the [installation instructions](https://aiven.github.io/aiven-kubernetes-operator/docs/installation/).
+To install the Operator, please follow the [installation instructions](https://aiven.github.io/aiven-operator/docs/installation/).

 ## Deploying PostgreSQL at Aiven